OrthodoxCatinBox/information_retrieval_project/report_files/report_final.md

 ### 3.1 Imported data into elasticsearch

 Once the data was processed, we started building the backend of the site, and the first step was to put the cleaned data into elasticsearch.
 We configured elasticsearch and kibana locally, and started two separate programs.
 The port number of elasticsearch is `9200` and the port number of kibana is `5601`.
 Then just put the data file in `Upload a file`.

 ### 3.2 Build the backend with flask

 We separate the front-end and back-end of this project, the back-end is mainly responsible for receiving the `keyword` from the front-end and finding the valid information in elastic search according to different algorithms and then sending it back to the front-end after some processing.
 To accomplish this task, we created a file called `search.py`.
 The main interface `home` is responsible for inputting the information to be found, and the sub-interface `results` is responsible for displaying the output results.
 The algorithm part will be improved later, and only one algorithm is shown here.
-The code is as follows.
+The code is as follows:

 ```python
 from flask import Flask